Ankkkh9/powerbi-fashion-marketing-analytics/README.md

 ## 🎯 Recommendations

-- **Reallocate budget toward high-performing campaigns**
+### 1. Budget Optimization
-      + Scale spend on campaigns and SKUs with consistently high ROAS.
+- Scale spend on campaigns and SKUs with consistently high ROAS
-      + Reduce or pause campaigns with low ROAS and high CPA to improve overall efficiency.
+- Reduce or pause campaigns with low ROAS and high CPA

-- **Build an Ads-focused product strategy**
+### 2. Ads-Ready Product Strategy
-      + Prioritize products with strong margins and proven Ads performance.
+- Prioritize products with strong margins and proven Ads performance
-      + Apply bundling and cross-selling strategies to increase AOV on top-selling SKUs.
+- Apply bundling and cross-selling to increase AOV

-- **Optimize conversion before increasing spend**
+### 3. Funnel Optimization
-      + Improve landing pages and messaging for campaigns with strong CTR but weak conversion.
+- Improve landing pages and messaging for campaigns with high CTR but low conversion
-      + Refine audience targeting for mid-performing campaigns before scaling budgets.
+- Refine targeting for mid-performing campaigns before scaling

-- **Strengthen customer value management**
+### 4. Customer Value Growth
-      + Design dedicated campaigns for VIP and Membership segments.
+- Design dedicated campaigns for VIP and Membership segments
-      + Increase remarketing efforts to reduce reliance on cold traffic and improve customer lifetime value (CLV).
+- Increase remarketing to improve CLV and reduce reliance on cold traffic

+---
+## ⚠️ Assumptions & Limitations

+- The analysis focuses on available campaign and order data and does not include offline marketing activities.
+- Profit margin is not directly calculated due to missing cost-of-goods data.
+- Attribution is based on available Ads vs Direct classification and may not reflect multi-touch attribution.

 ---